-We agree to abide by this Proposal for 120 days.
+We agree to abide by this Proposal for [insert: period of validity as indicated in Data Sheet].

 We undertake, if our Proposal is accepted, to initiate the services not later than the date indicated in the Data Sheet.

 We fully understand and recognize that UNDP is not bound to accept this proposal, that we shall bear all costs associated with its preparation and submission, and that UNDP will in no case be responsible or liable for those costs, regardless of the conduct or outcome of the evaluation.